AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 To create a production build of the extension:

-1. Run `yarn build:prod` command.
+1. Run `pnpm build:prod` command.
 This generates a production build and a `.vsix` file in the `out` folder.
 1. To ensure the build is correct, install the generated `.vsix` file in VSCode.
 Open the command palette (`Ctrl + Shift + P`), select "Extensions: Install from VSIX...", and choose the `vscode-adblock.vsix` file.